roy2392/langue-migdal-poc/README.md

 2. Clone this repo locally and set up AWS CLI credentials to your AWS account

 ### Pre-Requisites

-Set up a LangFuse account and create a project using the cloud www.langfuse.com or self-host option for AWS https://github.com/aws-samples/deploy-langfuse-on-ecs-with-fargate/tree/main/langfuse-v3
+1. Set up a LangFuse account using the cloud https://www.langfuse.com or the self-host option for AWS https://github.com/aws-samples/deploy-langfuse-on-ecs-with-fargate/tree/main/langfuse-v3

+2. Create an organization in Langfuse

+3. Create a project within your Langfuse organization

+4. Save your Langfuse project keys (Secret Key, Public Key, and Host) to use in config

+5. If you are using the self-hosted option and want to see model costs then you must create a model definition in Langfuse for the LLM used by your agent, instructions can be found here https://langfuse.com/docs/model-usage-and-cost#custom-model-definitions

 ### SageMaker Notebook Deployment Steps